Jeremy Z Yang

 Targeting for Long-Term Outcomes

-Jeremy Yang, Dean Eckles, Paramveer Dhillon, Sinan Aral
+Jeremy Yang, Dean Eckles, Paramveer Dhillon, and Sinan Aral

 Management Science (2023)